rguarascia/thinkmac-t470/README.md

 ### Unsupported
 - Intel Dual-Band Wireless AC 8260 (vPro)
 - Fingerprint reader (Validity Sensors - 138a:0097)

-## Known Issues
-  - Audio device still disappearing after sleep but not everytime now
-  - HEVC videos do not play even though HEVC is supported (per VideoProc)
-  - **Fixed!** ~~Battery life affected by "instant wake" bug (work in progress)~~
-  - Overall battery life is only 4hr (maybe the best on dual 3-cell batteries)

-## Hardware Setup and Configuration
+## III.
+Hardware Setup and Configuration

 > _**Info:** Everything you see below is already contained in the EFI folder.
 Since not all models of the ThinkPad T470 are completely the same, I'm including the methods I used to get the individual modules working which can be cherrypicked to finalize your setup._